ChadSexington/Assassination/README.md

 - Devise a method for kills to be recoreded in events controller via visiting a link in a QR code
 - Create a view for the actual card that will be printed out.
   - This should reflect what will be emailed in one of the mailers above
+- Devise a social model where players can 'message' each other and comment on kills